Can Bedbugs Infest Wood Furniture? Can You Prevent This And is Your Garden Furniture Safe?

 Any remaining live bugs and eggs (after vacuuming) will not stand a chance against a nice coat of oil-based varnish.

 Soft furniture can be steam cleaned and disinfected with relative success.
-Removable cushion covers can be de-bed-bugged at high temperature in the washer and dryer.
-Still, your best bet, Don’t wait too long.
-Resort bed bugs exterminators as soon as you see signs of a colony outbreak.
-Specialised companies have the know-how on using the right insecticide and can provide an effective heat treatment in extreme cases.
+Removable cushion covers can be de-bed-bugged at high temperatures in the washer and dryer.
+Still, your best bet is not to wait too long.
+Resort bed bug exterminators as soon as you see signs of a colony outbreak.
+Specialized companies have the know-how to use the right insecticide and can provide an effective heat treatment in extreme cases.

 Note that if your gardening furniture needs to be treated with heat, it should be stored in a container of some sort.
-Something to actually keep the heat from rising.
+Something to keep the heat from rising.
 You can’t perform a heat treatment out in the open.

-- Vigilance – inspect regularly your outdoor furniture for any bed bugs signs;
+• Vigilance – inspect regularly your outdoor furniture for any bed bugs signs;

-- Go new – avoid buying second-hand items, especially from dubious retailers;
+• Go new – avoid buying second-hand items, especially from dubious retailers;

-- Cleaning and maintenance – regularly clean your outdoor furniture (vacuum, wash removable covers, steam clean, jet wash) and store properly;
+• Cleaning and maintenance – regularly clean your outdoor furniture (vacuum, wash removable covers, steam clean, jet wash) and store properly;

 Learn more about Summer House 24 and explore the rest of our blog here.
 For order, question and advice contact us and get in touch.